 The Secret Six Disbands

-Franklin Sanborn, a school teacher who had provided funding for Brown’s activities, contemplated fleeing the country, but decided to stay in his Concord, Mass. home.
+Franklin Sanborn, a school teacher who helped fund Brown’s raid, contemplated fleeing the country, but decided to stay in his Concord, Mass., home.
 He trusted the public would rise up to protect him if he were threatened.
 He was right.
-Federal agents did try to arrest Sanborn, but an angry mob of his neighbors thwarted them.
+Federal marshals did try to arrest Sanborn, but an angry mob of his neighbors thwarted them.
+(Louisa May Alcott watched.)
 Sanborn also denied advance knowledge of the raid, but defended Brown.
-He took it on himself to personally see that Brown’s children were educated.
+He took it on himself to personally see that Brown’s children received educations.

-New York Millionaire Gerrit Smith, who contributed funds to Brown, destroyed all his letters referencing the raid.
-When he was publicly accused of funding Brown, he denied knowing anything of the raid.
-When he was accused again, he sought refuge in an insane asylum and said his recollections of Brown were foggy.
+New York millionaire Gerrit Smith, who contributed funds to Brown, destroyed all his letters referencing the raid.
+When accused of funding Brown, he denied knowing anything about it.
+Accused again, he sought refuge in an insane asylum and said he had only foggy recollections of Brown.

 George Luther Stearns of Medford, Mass., who actually paid for the guns sent to Brown, would destroy his papers related to the raid.
-He fled to Canada to avoid the controversy, though he later returned to Massachusetts to answer questions about his involvement in the raid.
+He fled to Canada to avoid the controversy.
+He later returned to Massachusetts, however, to answer questions about his involvement in the raid.

-Two outspoken Massachusetts ministers in the group, Thomas Wentworth Higginson of Cambridge and Theodore Parker of Lexington, continued to support Brown publicly.
-By the time of the raid Parker had left America for Italy.
+Two outspoken Massachusetts ministers in the Secret Six, Thomas Wentworth Higginson of Cambridge and Theodore Parker of Lexington, continued to support Brown publicly.
+By the time of the attack on the armory, Parker had left America for Italy.
 Despite the failure of the raid, he remained convinced that the arc of history “bends toward justice.”
 He died in Italy at 49 in 1860 of tuberculosis, just five months after Brown’s execution.

-Higginson was the lone stalwart defender who never backed down.
+Higginson, the lone stalwart defender, never backed down.
 His support for Brown was common knowledge and he was outspoken in his opposition to slavery.
 Seeing the failure of efforts to peacefully keep Kansas free, he became convinced bloodshed was inevitable if slavery were to be ended.
 He would say, “One held against his will as a slave has a natural right to kill everyone who seeks to prevent his enjoyment of liberty.”